-An ultrasound-guided hydrodistension involves injecting a mixture of mainly saline (salt water), local anaesthetic and steroid injected directly into the shoulder capsule to produce a mechanical stretch that breaks any adhesions.
-This subsequently decreases pain and improve the range of movement at the shoulder.
+An ultrasound-guided hydrodistension/hydrodilation involves injecting a mixture of saline (upto 40ml), local anaesthetic and steroid directly into the shoulder capsule under ultrasound guidance.
+This volume of medication exerts a mechanical stretch that will subsequently allow for improvements in range of movement and significantly improved pain control.

 Conditions Used for: